lasandrall/DeepIDA/README.md

 These are the main functions found in

 DeepIDA_nonBootstrap: For non-bootstrap option of Deep IDA.
 Does not implement variable ranking/selection.
-It returns the classification accuracy/labels based on DeepIDA+NCC (Deep IDA with nearest centroid classification), SVM on stacked or individual data, and the variable selected by Deep IDA+TS (Deep IDA + Teacher Student Network).
+It returns the classification accuracy/labels based on DeepIDA+NCC (Deep IDA with nearest centroid classification), SVM on stacked or individual data, and the variables selected by Deep IDA+TS (Deep IDA + Teacher Student Network).

 DeepIDA_VS: For implementing variable ranking/selection.
 It returns indices and figures (also in pdf) of top 10% selected variables in each view, and all feature importances in the csv files for users' interests.